fayndee/fayndee.github.io/shutterbug/blog/_posts/2017-05-30-waterfall-photography-spring-time-josefsthal.md

 My second shot was taken roughly 20 meters away from the waterfall.
 There I found some rocks tightening the stream that could be used to create the same smooth water flow effect.

-At the same time, the sunlight has penetrated clouds and lights up the trees on the left, created a nice warm cast.
+In the meanwhile, the sunlight has penetrated clouds and lights up the trees on the left, created a nice warm cast.

 {% include photo.html title='Spring Fantasy I' %}